 Subscribe for more information about the Renew America's School Program.

-- DOE anticipates releasing the second round of funding in FY24.
+The Department of Energy anticipates releasing the second round of funding in Spring 2024.

 Eligible projects include energy infrastructure improvements that reduce building operating costs—like new HVAC and ventilation systems, building envelope and lighting projects, and renewable energy technologies.
 Funding is also available for alternative fueled vehicles and alternative fueled vehicle infrastructure.